 Special Educational Needs

-The SEND Policy (full policy attached below) details how Marden Primary School supports children with Special Educational Needs and/or a Disability.
+The SEND Policy and Information Report (attached below) details how Marden Primary School supports children with Special Educational Needs and/or a Disability.
 It is written in line with the requirements of various Codes of Practice and Regulations and should be read in line with our other policies.

 The policy has been developed with families and members of the school community following consultation.
-The policy is now under further review as part of our regular annual cycle.
+The policy is reviewed as part of our regular annual cycle.